VERBONDENHEID

 VERBONDENHEID (WERNER HEYNDRICKX)

-In the lawn, next to the footpath in front of the hospital buildings, we can admire a work of Werner Heyndrickx, a sculptor from Sint-Niklaas.
-It expresses hope and is named ‘Verbondenheid’.
-It is as if his figures surface out of the soil, not as individuals but as people in unity, intensely linked.
 As a child, the artist lived through the Great War (1914-1918).
-People of his generation knew the Flemish soil is drenched with the blood of hundreds of thousands of young and innocent men.
+People of his generation knew the Flemish soil is drenched with the blood of hundreds of thousands of young, and innocent men.
 He was a sensitive artist expressing, in his youth, a sign of strong protest against this slaughter.

-This sculpture group has been designed by a gifted artist whose father was a stonemason.
-The compact, almost monolithic concept is a typical characteristic of his work and radiates enormous strength.
-However, the work has never been executed in stone.
 Kunst in de Stad discovered the original plaster model in his studio under a pile of debris.
-In order to maintain each imprint from the hand of the artist it was decided, in collaboration with AZ Nikolaas, to have the work cast in bronze.
+In order to maintain each imprint from the hand of the artist it was decided, in collaboration with the hospital, to have the work cast in bronze.

 HEYNDRICKX Werner (1909-1986)